 Under Starbucks’ Tuition Assistance Program, the “College Achievement Plan,” the company’s employees can earn a bachelor’s degree from Arizona State University, entirely at the company’s expense.
 Applicants can choose from more than 100 academic programs, and there are no requirements to keep on working at Starbucks upon completion of the program.

-Starbucks was among the first major corporations that introduced full-tuition benefits for its workers, and the company pays fully for tuition and fees for all online Bachelor’s degrees at Arizona State University.
+Starbucks was among the first major corporations to introduce full-tuition benefits for its workers, and the company pays fully for tuition and fees for all online bachelor’s degrees at Arizona State University.
 The programs range from STEM to arts and design degrees.